NavyaG-lab/Tech-writer/how-tos/itaipu/itaipu_reviewers.md

 Itaipu uses a [CODEOWNERS](https://github.com/nubank/itaipu/blob/master/.github/CODEOWNERS) file to validate if a user can approve a PR or not .
 The later entries have precedence over the ones inserted first.
 You can check more about Code Owners [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners).

-## Itaipu Committers
+## Itaipu Reviewers

-[Itaipu committer](https://github.com/orgs/nubank/teams/itaipu-committer) is a group of people with merge rights on Itaipu.
+[Itaipu reviewers](https://github.com/orgs/nubank/teams/itaipu-reviewers) is a group of people with merge rights on Itaipu.
 Currently, they are able to merge PRs involving files inside the folders dataset and dataset_series, as seen in [CODEOWNERS](https://github.com/nubank/itaipu/blob/master/.github/CODEOWNERS).

-If you want to become an itaipu committer, the steps you must follow are:
+If you want to become an itaipu reviewer, the steps you must follow are:

 * Do a self-assessment about how much you feel comfortable reviewing a PR by filling up some questions in this forms (https://forms.gle/ptkK1ByKpjRChMSKA)
 * Pair up with another reviewer for one session of the daily PR review rotation